-- Between 6 to 9 months the infants begin to, grab objects, squeeze objects with both hands, grasps objects with both of their hands, use the index finger to touch or point towards things, and deliberately clap their hands.
+- Between 6 to 9 months infants begin to, grab objects, squeeze objects with both hands, grasp objects with both of their hands, use the index finger to touch or point toward things, and deliberately clap their hands.

 - Between 9 months to 1 year, the infant is capable of feeding themselves food by using their fingers, grabbing small objects from the thumb and index finger, deliberately banging objects together, and holding toys with just one hand.